Ducks, drones and AI: Missouri scientists test new method for counting waterfowl

 University of Missouri scientists are testing out a new way to count waterfowl — using drones and artificial intelligence.

-The Missouri Department of Conservation does weekly surveys of waterfowl to understand how many birds are in the state and inform management practices.
+The Missouri Department of Conservation conducts weekly surveys of waterfowl to understand how many birds are in the state and inform management practices.

-Staff do the majority of these surveys from the ground and also conduct some from airplanes.
-Right now, there’s not really a standard practice for conducting the surveys, said Reid Viegut, migratory game bird coordinator with MDC.
+Staff members do the majority of these surveys from the ground and also conduct some from airplanes.
+Right now, there's not really a standard practice for conducting the surveys, said Reid Viegut, migratory game bird coordinator with the department.

-About eight years ago, the department started talking about using drones to do the surveys with Yi Shang, a computer science professor at the University of Missouri who has worked on technology projects with MDC for 15 years.
+About eight years ago, the department started talking about using drones to do the surveys with Yi Shang, a computer science professor at the University of Missouri who has worked on technology projects with the department for 15 years.
 Shang wanted to find a way to improve the process.

-Shang led this new study, testing methods of counting waterfowl with drone imagery and AI at 10 different sites around the state.
-The project was funded by MDC.
+Shang led this new study, testing methods of counting waterfowl with drone imagery and AI at 10 sites around the state.
+The project was funded by the Conservation Departament.

 Students flew drones over geese, ducks or other waterfowl, taking photos of the birds.
 They then used AI software to merge the images into a mosaic, count the different types of birds and identify the type of habitat.
 They also made sure they were not double-counting birds.
 Finally, the scientists used ChatGPT to create an automatic report of the survey.